orbook/orbook.github.io/Communities/Research_Diversity.md

 The inequalities that characterise research trajectories are reflected in the classic sociological concept of cumulative advantage, otherwise known as the Matthew effect (based on the principle “For to every one who has will more be given”, or in short, “success breeds success”).
 Open research doesn’t make this issue go away.
 As Ross-Hellauer et al. write in *Royal Society Open Science*,

-“\[M\]aking processes open will not *per se* drive wide reuse or participation unless also accompanied by the capacity (in terms of knowledge, skills, financial resources, technological readiness and motivation) to do so.
+“[M]aking processes open will not *per se* drive wide reuse or participation unless also accompanied by the capacity (in terms of knowledge, skills, financial resources, technological readiness and motivation) to do so.
 These capacities vary considerably across regions, institutions and demographics.
-Those advantaged by such factors will remain potentially privileged, putting Open Science's agenda of inclusivity at risk of propagating conditions of ‘cumulative advantage’.
+Those advantaged by such factors will remain potentially privileged, putting Open Science's agenda of inclusivity at risk of propagating conditions of ‘cumulative advantage’.”

 A more explicitly inclusive approach to building an open research culture would be to foster discussions around what works and what doesn’t work, who is included, and who is excluded by default.
 Let’s turn to some of these points now.